huggingface/chat-ui/README.md

 ```

-The `openai-compatible` type includes official OpenAI models.
-You can add, for example, GPT4/GPT3.5 as a "openai-compatible" model:
+The `openai` type includes official OpenAI models.
+You can add, for example, GPT4/GPT3.5 as a "openai" model:

 ```
 OPENAI_API_KEY=#your openai api key here